-Our Breast Medicine Service, led by Clifford Hudis, is the leading breast cancer group in New York and one of the finest in the world.
+Our Breast Medicine Service is the leading breast cancer group in New York and one of the finest in the world.
 Our advances in research and treatment have resulted in the current standard of care for many breast cancer types and stages.
 We’ve also been leaders in the development of treatments such as trastuzumab (Herceptin®) and dose-dense chemotherapy programs, improving the options available for women across the United States and around the world.

 Our Head and Neck Oncology Service, led by David Pfister, has changed the way cancers of the head and neck are treated.
 Our contributions to the field include helping to define the role of larynx preservation and, more recently, expanding the treatment options available to thyroid cancer patients.
 The group commonly manages rare cancers such as salivary gland tumors and anaplastic thyroid cancers.

 The Gastrointestinal Oncology Service, directed by Leonard Saltz, has more than a dozen subspecialists, each focused on a single malignancy of the GI tract, including esophageal, gastric, pancreatic, liver, and colon cancer.
 Our faculty regularly treat rare diseases such as carcinoid neuroendocrine tumors and tumors of the gallbladder.
 New drug development programs, treatment approaches for cancers of unknown origin, and our intrahepatic chemotherapy program are all part of the team’s broad palette of expertise.